“This is music to move you–and God knows we need moving, out of the pews and into the streets.”

 The Rev. C.K.
 Robertson, Ph.D.
 Canon to the Episcopal Presiding Bishop

-Pianist and founder of the group, Andrew Barnett is an ordained priest and has just begun to work as the Bishop’s Chair for Environmental Studies and Food Justice in the Diocese of Los Angeles.
+Pianist and leader of the group, Andrew Barnett is an ordained priest and is currently serving as Associate for Worship and Music at the Washington National Cathedral.
 If you are looking for an example of someone who is able to combine his broad interests in one coherent life, Andy is your guy.
 However, you should note that he has little interest in sleeping.